 |

 After adding the template, add component thresholds and component filters by editing metric values.
-For more information, see Add Filter and Define Threshold
+For more information, see Add Filter, Component Filters and Define Threshold

 - From the left pane, click Infrastructure.
 The Infrastructure screen of the selected client is displayed.